Paulinakhew/web_trader/README.md

 ![Buy and Sell Menu](static/buy_sell.png?raw=true "Buy and Sell Menu") The buy and sell menu lets the user input the ticker symbol and quantity of the stock that they want to purchase/sell.

+### Issues and New Features :bug:
+Feel free to create a GitHub issue for this repo if you have any new ideas/bugs you want fixed!